molhinari/molhinari/README.md

 # Hey there, I'm Lucas.  👋

-I'm a Fullstack Developer passionate about learning new technologies.
+I'm a developer passionate about learning new technologies.
 I've been working with teams in the area for 3 years developing applications on computational mathematics, Machine Learning and ReactJS.

 ## 🚀 More about me
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://molinari.netlify.app/)